 Bachelor of Science in Nursing (BSN) Completion Options

 Graduates of the Associate of Applied Science degree in Nursing are prepared to obtain licensure and employment as a registered nurse.
 Graduates are also prepared to continue their education and obtain a bachelor's degree in nursing.
 A number of colleges and universities have designed bachelor's nursing completion programs for associate degree prepared registered nurses.
-Clark State has strong articulation agreements with a number of BSN completion programs.
-Students should refer to the transfer section of the catalog and their academic advisor for more information.
+Clark State has articulation agreements with a number of area BSN completion programs including Ohio State University, Ohio University, University of Cincinnati, Western Governors University, and Wright State University, Students are encouraged to refer to the transfer section of the catalog, the transfer guides area of the college's web site, and their academic advisor for more information about these programs.

 Curriculum Plans and Course Formats

 Many non-nursing and some nursing (NUR) courses in the curriculum are available in both traditional and online/hybrid formats for Springfield cohort students.
-All courses are presented in an online or hybrid format for Bellefontaine cohort.
 All lab sessions are conducted on campus and/or at a healthcare facility, regardless of the format.

 All students should consult their academic advisors for help in planning their schedules.

 |ENG 1112||English II||3|

 |PSY 2223||Lifespan Human Growth and Development||3|

 |NUR 1110||Dosage Calculation||1|